NamibiaLT/junior_interview_cheat_sheet/junior_interview_cheat_sheet.md

 ##### REST APIs
 * Important Terms:

-      __Resource__: an object representation of something, that can have methods to act on that objects (e.g. a Post resource can have a `.add` method act on it).
+      __Resource__: an object representation of something, that can have methods to act on that objects (e.g. a Post resource can have a ".add" method act on it).

       __Collections__: Sets of resources (e.g. Blogs is a collection of Blog resources).